List of hospitals in Nebraska

 This is a list of notable hospitals in Nebraska (U.S. state).
-In 2022, there were a total of 110 active hospitals in Nebraska with a combined number of license beds of over 6,944.
+In 2022, there were a total of 110 active hospitals in Nebraska, with a combined number of licensed beds of over 6,944.

 Hospitals

 The following list shows active hospitals by city and type of hospital.
 There are links to articles on the most notable hospitals.
 The largest hospital in the state is the University of Nebraska Medical Center has 718 staffed beds and was founded in 1917.
 The oldest hospital, Creighton University Medical Center was found in 1870 and has 396 beds on its main campus.
 The number of beds are include in this table for hospitals with 50 or more licensed beds in 2022.